 Hester Bijl is Rector Magnificus of Leiden University.
 She holds a Master’s degree in Technical Applied Mathematics from the TU Delft and also received her PhD there in 1999.
 Furthermore, she holds a MSc in English Language and Literature from Leiden University.
 From 1999 until 2016, Hester worked at the Faculty of Aerospace Engineering at the TU Delft where she became Full Professor and where she was Dean of the faculty.
 Then in 2016, she moved to Leiden University to become Vice Rector Magnificus and Full Professor at the Mathematical Institute.
 In addition she is a member of several supervisory boards of organisations such as TNO, PLNT and Leiden Bio Science Park.
 In 2021 Hester took over from Carel Stolker as the first female Rector Magnificus of Leiden University.

-Prof. dr. H.S.
-Overkleeft – Scientific Director Leiden Institute of Chemistry
+Prof. dr. Marcellus Ubbink – Scientific Director Leiden Institute of Chemistry

 Marcellus Ubbink studied Biology at Utrecht University.
 In 1994 he received his PhD from Leiden University.
 After working at Cambridge University as a post-doc, he returned to Leiden in 1997.
-Since 2010, he is a Full Professor in Protein Chemistry and since 2019 he is the program director of the bachelor Life Science and Technology.
-His research interests comprise structure, dynamics, activity and evolution of enzymes.
+Since 2010, he is a Full Professor in Protein Chemistry.
+He was Program Director of the bachelor Life Science and Technology from 2019 to 2022, when he became the scientific director of the Leiden Institute of Chemistry.
+His research interests are in structure, dynamics, activity and evolution of enzymes.

 Dr. Marco van Eijk – Programme Director Life Science & Technology